systematic-magic/AgingPubMed/editorials_pdf.rst

 11.6.
 Check that ORCID iD (when present) is separated from email address with a comma (,) and a space.

 11.7.
 Check that ORCID iD (when present) is hyperlinked and leads to a valid ORCID page.
-If ORCID page has “No public information available.”, then the ORCID iD is not valid and should be removed.
+If ORCID page has “No public information available.”, then ask the author if they can add or make the information visible.
+Inform Olga if authors do not respond or choose to leave the ORCID as is.
+(It’s OK to send corrections to production in parallel with the author query for this case.)

 11.8.
 Check that ORCID iD (when present) is formatted in blue, underlined, italic font.